What is the dark web?

-What's on these sites?
+What's on dark web sites?

-The dark web is essentially the murky underbelly of the web, but it also provides a place where whistle-blowers can more securely talk to journalists without being snooped on by oppressive regimes or corrupt organisations.
+The dark web is essentially the murky underbelly of the web, but it also provides a place where whistleblowers can more securely talk to journalists without being snooped on by oppressive regimes or corrupt organisations.

 It can also be a font of hard-to-find information not posted on mainstream websites or can act as a way for legitimate sites to offer their services with an extra degree of privacy.
 Facebook, for example, offers a dark web portal to its social network.

-So it's not just a haven for cyber criminals?
+Is the dark web a haven for cyber criminals?

 Not entirely.
-It can and does serve a purpose when it comes to helping whistle-blowers remain safe and anonymous online.
+It can and does serve a purpose when it comes to helping whistleblowers remain safe and anonymous online.
 And hidden IP addresses make it more difficult for malware to sneak off sites and infect computers, although there are plenty of services that mask and hide IP addresses on the normal web.